matter-labs/zksync-web-era-docs/docs/zk-stack/components/compiler/specification/instructions/evm/overview.md

 Assembly emitted for LLVM standard library functions depends on available optimizations which differ between versions.
 If there is no assembly example under an instruction, compile a reproducing contract with the latest version of `zksolc`.

+EraVM specification contains a list of [all EraVM instructions (see the table of contents)](https://matter-labs.github.io/eravm-spec/spec.html).